rudrasankarg/HackForge/README.md

 # HackForge — AI-Enabled Hackathon Management Platform

-A full-stack, AI-powered hackathon management system that is built using the MERN stack.
+A full-stack, AI-powered hackathon management system that is built using MERN stack.
 HackForge automates the entire event lifecycle — from intelligent participant registration to real-time bias detection and automatatic result publishing.

 ---